Deferred consideration: shares and securities: later payments cash only

 Year 1, either cash or shares in company B (at the option of either company B or the vendor shareholders in company A) to the value of the amount by which the profits for year one exceed a stated amount.

-Year 3, cash or shares in or debentures of company B to the value of the amount by which the profits of year 3 exceed a stated amount.
+Year 3, cash or shares in or debentures (which are QCBs) of company B to the value of the amount by which the profits of year 3 exceed a stated amount.
 The vendor shareholders have to decide in what form they will take the deferred consideration for this year (all cash, all shares or all debentures) before the contract for sale becomes final.
 Having decided they may not change their mind at a later date.

 Year 4, in cash and shares in company B to the value of the amount by which the profits for year 4 exceed a stated amount.
-One half of the deferred unascertainable amount will be in cash and one half in shares.
+One half of the unascertainable deferred amount will be in cash and one half in shares.

-Year 1, the existence of the cash alternative means that TCGA92/S138A cannot apply.
+Year 1, the existence of the cash alternative means that section 138A cannot apply.
 It does not matter whether the option to satisfy the deferred consideration other than by an issue of shares or debentures is available to the vendor shareholders or the company that granted the right.
 Or if a particular vendor shareholder in the event actually receives shares.
-The possibility of receiving the deferred unascertainable consideration in cash, under the terms of the vendor shareholders’ contract with company B, is sufficient to prevent the legislation applying.
+The possibility of receiving the unascertainable deferred consideration in cash, under the terms of the vendor shareholders’ contract with company B, is sufficient to prevent the legislation applying.